Erlam v Rahman: Undue influence

-Spiritual injury
+Spiritual influence

 The election court also ruled against Rahman on the grounds of "undue spiritual influence", referring to a letter in his support signed by 101 imams.

 Intimidation

-It was the petitioners allegations that there were undue influence under section 115 of the 1983 Act through "intimidation at polling stations, voters going into polling booths together or leaving campaign material inside polling booths".
-The court in its judgment quickly rejected that going into polling booths together or leaving campaign material amounts to undue influence, leaving only intimidation at polling stations to be more thoroughly considered.
+The petitioners alleged that there was undue influence under section 115 of the 1983 Act through "intimidation at polling stations, voters going into polling booths together or leaving campaign material inside polling booths".
+The court in its judgment quickly rejected that going into polling booths together or leaving campaign material amounted to undue influence, leaving only intimidation at polling stations to be more thoroughly considered.

 Misleading of voters

 On the allegation that voters were misled by being told that Lutfur Rahman was the Labour Party candidate, the court decided that the evidence presented "was much too flimsy".

-General corruption

 Judgment

 Lutfur Rahman was found personally guilty by the court of making false statements about a candidate, bribery, and undue spiritual influence.
 The court also found Rahman guilty by his agents of personation, postal vote offences, provision of false information to a registration officer, voting when not entitled, making false statements about a candidate, payment of canvassers, bribery, and undue spiritual influence.
 A finding that corrupt and illegal practices for the purpose of securing Rahman's election, and that such general corruption so extensively prevailed such that it could be reasonably concluded to have affected the result was also returned.
 Alibor Choudhury was found personally guilty of bribery, making false statements about a candidate, and payment of canvassers.

 As a consequence of the findings, the 2014 mayoral election was deemed void, and Alibor Choudhury was required to vacate his office of councillor with immediate effect.
-Both Rahman and Choudhury are barred from holding elective office, voting or being registered as a voter for five years as bribery and undue influence constitute corrupt practices.
+Both Rahman and Choudhury were barred from holding elective office, voting or being registered as a voter for five years as bribery and undue influence constitute corrupt practices.
 While non-practising, Rahman was a solicitor on the Solicitors Regulation Authority's roll of solicitors.
 As such, a copy of the judgment was brought to the attention of the Solicitors Regulation Authority for potential misconduct proceedings against Rahman as required by section 162 of the 1983 Act.

 More generally, the court also certified that corrupt practices extensively prevailed at the 2014 Tower Hamlets council election.